scoxty/scoxty/README.md

 ### Hi, I'm scoxty! 👋

 Welcome to my GitHub profile!
+Here's a bit about me:

 - 🔭 I'm a Computer Science student at Nanchang University.
 - ✨ Currently interning at ByteDance in the International E-commerce